 For those of us who are confused between Hydroponics and Aquaponics, Mamatha Kamireddy, the founder of Hydrilla, will guide you through both the methods.

-Bengaluru, join the workshop and learn how to grow your own produce!
-Click here to book your place in this intensive workshop in the garden city.
+Join the online workshop and learn how to grow your own produce!
+Click here to book your place in this intensive webinar.

 What is hydroponics?